 “Payment by credit card is still the norm in the low-cost carrier market,” Robinson explains, “and the Billing and Settlement Plan (BSP) is the only way you can pay for things through the International Air Transport Association (IATA) network where things haven't really changed in 30 years.”

-Paxport, which counts household names like Thomas Cook, Scandinavian and Norwegian airlines among its customers, realised its traditional payment partners could not keep pace with customers' demands.
+Paxport, which counts household names like TUI, Scandinavian and Norwegian airlines among its customers, realised its traditional payment partners could not keep pace with customers' demands.
 “The current providers of virtual card solutions are using technology that is quite old,” says Robinson.
 “The movement of money doesn't happen quickly enough and reconciliations aren't transparent.
 People expect more.”

 Greater choice, speed and flexibility